Midjourney Web Design? All About Using AI in Website Design

 Which is better, using Midjourney or working with a designer?

 Well, unsurprisingly the answer is manyfold.
-It depends on the type of website you’re creating, how complex the UX/UI elements are, and what your budget is.
+It depends on the type of website you’re creating, how complex the UX/UI design elements are, and what your budget is.
 For example, if you have some previous experience, Midjourney could be of great help in creating shortcuts and making designs quickly at a smaller cost.

 However, if you’re only starting out, working with a designer might be a better option.
 A designer can tell you what works best within the confines of web design, as well as help you expand the list of site features.
 They can also tell you when the idea you had might not work in practice.
 An experienced expert opinion is worth its weight in gold in such cases.